The Woman Behind Rudi’s Gluten Free Bread (She Lives With Celiac)

 Jessie: “But you never left to go back to horticulture.
 You stayed in the baking business.”

 Suzie: “That’s right.
 I never left.
-I eventually took over the role of inventory management, and then I started working on our accreditations.
-Through that, I started working with organic certifiers and learned more about food safety and quality control.
+I eventually took over the role of inventory management, and then I started working on our accreditations, such as non-GMO.
+Through that, I started working with organic certifiers and learned more about food safety, quality control, and allergens (such as dairy free or soy free).
 And, in 2009, when we started talking about adding gluten free products, I took ownership of that allergen management and how we could safely create certified gluten-free products in a gluten-full bakery because, at that point, we only had our organic wheat based products.”

 Jessie: “That was a long time ago, nearly 15 years.
 And there weren’t many big bakeries that were offering gluten-free products at that time, so you really had to pave the way.”

 Suzie: “That’s right, and it was difficult at first.
-In 2009 I really started working on the logistics of introducing gluten-free breads and obtaining gluten free certification through the GCFO.”
+In 2009 I really started working on the logistics of introducing gluten-free breads and obtaining gluten free certification through the GFCO.”

 Jessie: “So how long did it take for Rudi’s to develop gluten-free bread that was allergen safe and up to the high standards of their organic bread line?”